Report an accessibility problem

 Requirement Minimum Grade Credit Hours

-The minor in applied mathematics consists of 20 credit hours of coursework, of which a minimum of nine hours must be upper division.
+The minor in applied mathematics consists of 20 credit hours of coursework, of which nine hours must be upper division.
 A minimum of six upper-division credit hours must be earned through courses offered by the New College of Interdisciplinary Arts and Sciences.
 Credit hours may not be shared between major and minor requirements.
 All courses used to satisfy requirements for the minor must be completed with a grade of "C" (2.00 on a 4.00 scale) or better.

 MAT 271 Calculus with Analytic Geometry II (MATH)